NVIDIA-METROPOLIS/example-helm-charts/README.md

 ### Other volumes

 Other volumes can be defined.
-Below are a few exmaples of volumes from config map, empty dir and host path:
+Below are a few examples of volumes from config map, empty dir and host path:

 ```yaml
 pods: